3rd/image.nvim/README.md

 local image = api.from_file("path/to/image.png", {
-  id = "my_image_id", -- optional, defaults to a random string window = 1000, -- optional, binds image to the window and its bounds buffer = 1000, -- optional, binds image to buffer with_virtual_padding = true, -- optional, pads vertically with extmarks ...geometry, -- optional, { x, y, width, height }
+  id = "my_image_id", -- optional, defaults to a random string window = 1000, -- optional, binds image to a window and its bounds buffer = 1000, -- optional, binds image to a buffer (paired with window binding) with_virtual_padding = true, -- optional, pads vertically with extmarks ...geometry, -- optional, { x, y, width, height }
 })